Hollow Wins | Bakugo W

 Bakugo would rather be chained to a podium than play that shit.

-But Bakugo isn’t just the refusal.
+But, the badass-ness of Bakugo isn’t just the refusal.
 The growth is the best part.
 And it’s sneaky.
 You don’t notice it happening until it’s already happened.

-Last season.
+One of the most powerful scenes in the last season.
 Final battle.
 All Might is about to die.
 There’s no time for any of the bullshit.
 Midoriya launches Bakugo toward All For One and the only communication between them is a single glance.

 One look.
 Bakugo goes.

 I thought I had that.
 I really did.
-I’ve kept my head down, stayed out of the politics, moved up reasonably well without playing any of it.
+I kept my head down, stayed out of the politics, moved up reasonably well without playing any of it.
 But honestly?
 The impostor syndrome still hits at 2 AM.
 That voice.
 Maybe you’re not actually good enough, maybe you just got lucky, maybe sitting outside the game only works until someone who plays it decides you’re in the way.
 Some nights it’s loud.
 I wonder if everyone has it.
 I wonder if Bakugo did, in the scenes the show didn’t bother animating.
 I hope to grow out of it the way he finally did.
 Just be so undeniably good that the voice runs out of shit to say.

 And then there’s the guy who didn’t grow out of it.